spilliams/NSCollectionViewHelpers/README.md

 ##Other Helpers

-- SWTouchScrollCollectionView: for when you want a click-drag to scroll your collection view as well as the normal scroll methods.
+- SWTouchScrollCollectionView: for when you want a click-drag to scroll your collection view in addition to the normal scroll.
 There's some weird workarounds in this one because the tablet hardware I was using at the time was very unreliable.
-Usage is currently very janky, it requires external pan GRs (in case the view controller contains multiple CVs, and a pan gesture that starts in one and ends in another needs to still scroll the former)